incident-managementstartupsbest-tools

 Is PagerDuty overkill for startups?

 Usually.
-Most startups use less than 20% of PagerDuty's feature set but pay for 100% of it.
+Many startups may use only a fraction of PagerDuty's feature set but still pay for the full plan.
 The free tier works for very small teams, but Professional at $25/user and Business at $49/user add up fast.
 If you don't need enterprise credibility, 700 integrations, or heavier admin controls, a simpler tool saves money and setup time.

 What about just using Slack and a Google Sheet?